dekoza/mtgpl/CN2.rst

    As you draft a card, you may reveal it, note its name, then turn Smuggler Captain face down.

-   When Smuggler Captain enters the battlefield, you may search your library for a card with a name you noted for cards named Smuggler Captain, reveal it, put it into your hand, then shuffle your library.
+   When Smuggler Captain enters the battlefield, you may search your library for a card with a name you noted for cards named Smuggler Captain, reveal it, put it into your hand, then shuffle.

 :mtgtip:`Thorn of the Black Rose<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/e/2e4829c6-50d4-4602-af78-59249486a97c.jpg?1576381878|https://scryfall.com/card/cn2/48/thorn-of-the-black-rose?utm_source=api>`